hippke/RetroFish/README.md

 ## How strong is RetroFish?
 On a 486DX2-66 MHz, it calculates about X kNodes per second.
 Under standard time control (about 3 minutes per move), it calculates X kNodes per move.
 Following my ELO-with-nodes estimate, its strength should be in the XXXX ELO range under tournament conditions.

-## Can I play my luck against RetroFish?
+## Can I play against RetroFish without powering up my old 486 PC?

 Yes, soon!
-I plan to provide a Lichess bot against which you can play for free.
+I plan to provide a [Lichess bot](https://lichess.org/player/bots) against which you can play for free.
 Good luck!